- Tier: Tier 2: Early intervention cohort-specific support

 The program is based in cognitive behavioural therapy and supports better student mental health and learning by developing prosocial behaviours.
 These include sharing, being helpful and other behaviours promoting positive relationships.
 These behaviours minimise risk factors for behavioural and emotional difficulties.

-Trained facilitators work with students across eight modules that are tailored to the developmental needs of primary through to high school age children.
+Trained facilitators work with students across eight modules that are tailored to the developmental needs of primary through to secondary school aged children.
 Modules are aligned to the Victorian school curriculum.
 The program is delivered face-to-face (online options are available) in one-hour sessions delivered over 8 weeks.

 Intended outcomes